Rupaliprajapati/VaultPay/README.md

 - **GET** `/api/dashboard` - Fetch user dashboard data (Protected route)
 - **POST** `/api/send-money` - Send money to another user (Protected route)

-## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/YourFeature`)
-3. Commit your Changes (`git commit -m 'Add Some Feature'`)
-4. Push to the Branch (`git push origin feature/YourFeature`)
-5. Open a Pull Request

-## License

-Distributed under the MIT License.
-See `LICENSE` for more information.